facebookresearch/EgocentricUserAdaptation/README.md

 - the input boundaries to be decoded in the video-clip `(clip_start_sec, clip_end_sec)`
 - any observed clip annotations within those boundaries `(verb_label, noun_label)`
 - a list of `num_future_actions` clip annotations (including labels and boundaries), these are extracted directly from the annotations in the 5-min video-clip based on order of `action_idx`.

+`ptv_dataset_helper.py:clip_recognition_dataset`
+The videos (5min clips) are collected in a list per annotation entry.
+So even if we iterate sequentially over the video entries of the dataset (video sampler), this will only iterate the videos based on action_idx.
+It might happen that for a video we actually go back in time at the end.

+Possible solutions:
+- First-in, first labeled.
+Meaning that if multiple actions overlap, the end-time of the first one will be the final end-time.
+Whatever is left for the next action in line, the remaining time is allocated to that one (if end-time of Action2 > end-time Action1).

+- Multi-label classification:
+In run-time: as long as subsequent action_idxs overlap, make new video-entries for the overlap zones with both labels!
+Pre and post are also added as separate video-entries.

+**Video sampling**
+To go from one video entry to the next, the list of video-entries with their annotations are iterated in the `LabeledVideoDataset`.
+A single 5-min video (based on clip_uid) typically has multiple entries, 1 for each action happening in the 5-min video.
+Each such action has a start and end time, the `clip_sampler` samples the clips in between these action-boundaries within the 5-min clip.
+The `video_sampler` iterates over the annotation entries (ordered on action_idx per video).
+Subsequent annotation entries hence may have the same associated video and video_path, only the range for the action within this 5-min video changes.

 OPEN QUESTION: HOW GO FROM ONE VIDEO TO NEXT?
 (So how are the videos sampled, not the clips within the vids?)